Mexican Recipes

 Taste and adjust.
 It usually wants a little more salt and a little more lime than you expect.
 Serve straight away with the rest of the cilantro and extra cheese on top.

-Penne tossed in blush tequila cream sauce with lime squeezed over and cilantro on top
+Penne tossed in blush tomato cream sauce with lime squeezed over and cilantro on top

 Heat off, then lime and cilantro.
 Cooked lime turns bitter; raw lime keeps the sauce bright.